 Practice Good Sleep Hygiene

 Good sleep hygiene involves both cleanliness and routine.
 During allergy season, it’s very important to keep your bedding clean and wash it frequently to remove pollens and allergens.
 Your bedroom should also be a cool, dark, relaxing place.
-SHEEX® Mattress Protector Top + 4Side Protection is designed with liquid-proof membrane and breathable barrier against allergens and dust mites while allowing for airflow to help you stay cool and dry throughout the night.
+SHEEX® Original Performance 5-sided Mattress Protector is designed with liquid-proof membrane and breathable barrier against allergens and dust mites while allowing for airflow to help you stay cool and dry throughout the night.

 Establishing a good bedtime routine will help you get the same number of hours of sleep a night or adjust your bedtime accordingly when you’re feeling more tired from the effects of allergies.
 A bedtime routine can help you unwind from a long day and reach a relaxed state sooner.

 It’s extremely important to remember to take your allergy medications, especially at night.
 Taking an antihistamine before bed can help reduce swelling in your nasal passages and help you breathe better.
 Doctors have also recommended flushing out the sinuses with a nasal saline rinse.
 The saline rinse can help wash away any pollen or allergens that may be trapped in your nose.